-Life isn’t viewed through our own two eyes anymore.
-We now let a smartphone be the first witness of things happening around us.
-We learn about other people’s lives, not by talking to, or observing them from a sun-drenched patio with a cool drink in front of us.
-Instead, we check out our friends’ Facebook pages and read their blogs.
+We learn about other, not by talking to or observing them from a sun-drenched patio with a cool drink in front of us.
+Instead, we check out our friends’ Facebook and Twitter pages and read their blogs.
 Direct communication seems a thing of the past.

 It’s human nature to compare income, looks and other material or non-material things people have, and nowhere more so in our own lives.
 It’s easy for relationships to become frayed because people interpret your life from their own 2-D perspective on a laptop, smartphone or tablet, and not from shared, interpersonal communication or experiences.
 Perhaps active listening has become unintentional hearing.
 Feeling compassion every so often turns to judging.